 The Fair's AMF Monorail circled the Lake Amusement Area and is well known to most Fair fans and visitors.
 What is less known is that the Fair almost had a very different monorail system, designed by a joint effort between Walt Disney's WED Enterprises and Alweg, the same partnership that had designed the system in use at Disneyland.
 The Disney system would have circled the main section of the Fair using trains like those in use at Disneyland, riding above the beam rather than supported from it as in the AMF system.
 That wasn't the only difference though, for the Disney system was intended to become a permanent part of Flushing Meadows Corona Park.

 Little information has been available about this project in the past, and most Disney and monorail fans are unaware of the proposed system.
 You can download a complete copy of the original 1962 proposal in PDF format and learn more about this fascinating project.
-Please note that the file is large (23MB) and is not suited for users with slow connections.

 My thanks to John Pender for the loan of the proposal document.